Edward-Upton/cornwall-hack-23/src/server/editors/expander/README.md

 # Expander Editor
-This editor is used to exapnd upon points made by the writer.
+This editor is used to expand upon points made by the writer.

 ### Example input
 GPT training data is not limited to human-generated text